 You can double-check your math by adding up all of the ounces.
 They should total close to the size of your bottle, minus some rounding.
 This same process can be repeated for just about any cocktail you would like to serve at your party.
 Just use the same ratio of ingredients and don’t forget about the water.

 Now that you have one or two different chilled bottled cocktails in the refrigerator and your guests are due to arrive soon… The last piece of the puzzle is the presentation and you will be ready for your party.

-One idea is to fill a large tub with ice and then place your bottled cocktails in the ice and then arrange your cocktail glasses upside down in the ice.
+One idea is to fill a large tub with ice and then place your bottled cocktails on the ice and then arrange your cocktail glasses upside down on the ice.
 This will cool your cocktail and your glasses for your guest.